Emergent360/redhatgov.github.io/content/workshops/openshift_4_101/lab2-byocontainer.md

 Good work - this error is expected; since the nexus console is on /nexus

-Go to this URL:
+## Copy and paste this URL into your browser to access the nexus console:
+``

-## {{< rhocpuri4app "http://" "nexus-demo-" "/nexus/" >}}
+{{< rhocpuri4app "http://" "nexus-demo-" "/nexus/" >}}

-... to get the Nexus console.
+``

 Of course, we have not provided persistent storage; so, any and all work will be lost.

 <img src="../images/ocp-nexus-app2.png" width="600"><br/>